pnsn/station_metrics/station_metrics.md

 Waveforms are requested with a further 120 s of padding either side of the analysis window.
-The padding is never measured; it exists so that integration drift and filter start-up transients fall outside the measured window.
+The padding is never measured; it exists so that integration drift and filter edge effects fall outside the measured window.

 ## Processing chain

 Raw counts to filtered ground motion, in this order:

-1. detrend with a third-order polynomial (on the padded trace)
+1. detrend, ObsPy default- simple linear function from first & last samples (on the padded trace)
 2. remove the mean
 3. divide out the overall sensitivity from the station metadata (gain only, not the full response)
 4. integrate or differentiate to the requested ground-motion type
-5. filter, causal Butterworth, 2 corners
+5. filter, ObsPy default- Butterworth, 4 corners, zerophase=False
 6. cut to the analysis window
 7. remove the mean again

-Filtering is causal on purpose: ShakeAlert's real-time processing is causal, and these metrics are meant to resemble what the production system sees.
+Filtering is causal on purpose: AQMS and ShakeAlert's real-time processing is causal and these metrics are meant to resemble what the production system sees.

 ## Filter bands